aixigo/arestocats/README.md

 ## Setup

-The simple way to get started is to install aRESTocats globally:
+A simple way to get started is to install _aRESTocats_ globally:

 ```console
 > npm install -g arestocats